9.2. ADC Interface#

 • Only the top-level function arguments of the output global memory buffer and the number of samples to capture are set in the host code.

-• Explicit connection of the hls::stream argument of the top-level function to the axis interface of the data converter block must be specified in the kernel configuration file in Vitis (see Lab 9).
+• Explicit connections of the hls::stream arguments of the top-level function to the axis interfaces of the data converter block must be specified in the kernel configuration file in Vitis (see Course Project).

-• If the HLS kernel and the data converter block’s axis interface are under different clock domains (e.g., in rfsoc_adc_vitis_platform, the HLS kernel is drived by the \(200\) MHz platform clock while the data converter block’s axis interface clock is at \(38.4\) MHz as discussed above), Vitis will automatically insert an AXI4 stream clock converter to interface between the kernel and axis interface as shown:
+• If the HLS kernel and the data converter block’s axis interfaces are under different clock domains (e.g., in eee4511c_vitis_platform, the HLS kernel is drived by the \(200\) MHz platform clock while the data converter block’s axis interface clock is at \(38.4\) MHz as discussed above), Vitis should automatically insert AXI4 stream clock converters to interface between the kernel and axis interfaces.
+However, this functionality does not seem to be correctly implemented in Vitis 2024.2 for some designs.
+To circumvent this bug, I have manually added the AXI4 stream clock converters in eee4511c_vitis_platform as shown:

 Block diagram showing connection between HLS kernel and data converter axis interface